MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 </pre></div>

 This is because the initial mass and composition have already been set by the input `MESA` model `SPB_ZAMS_Y0.28_Z0.02.mod`, which we are telling `MESA` to load.
-If we wanted to change these values, then we can relax the composition of the input model (as we are doing in this minilab) and likewise we can relax the inital mass of the model.
+If we wanted to change these values, then we can relax the composition of the input model (as we are doing in this minilab) and likewise, we can relax the initial mass of the model.

 Once your new `inlist_project` is working, the next step is to start including convective boundary mixing.
 Before doing so, lets adjust the plotting window of the `pgstar` HR diagram and include one additional `pgstar` plotting window showing the mixing profile.
 You may also notice that the evolutionary track showing up in the `HR window` only takes up a small part of the `pgstar` plot.
 This is because we are now considering a $4M_\odot$ star instead of the default $15M_\odot$ star, and we are focusing only on the main-sequence evolution.
-An example comparion of the `HR window` before and after zooming in on the evolutionary track is shown below.
+An example comparison of the `HR window` before and after zooming in on the evolutionary track is shown below.

 <div class="row">
   <div style="align: left; text-align:center;">